atulvarshneya/quantum-computing/blogs/README.md

 classical parameter optimization.
 We kept the discussion intentionally at a high-level so we could clearly see the architecture without getting buried in equations.<br>
-In this post we zoom-in a bit into some mathematical details of the Cost and Mixer Hamiltonians and their corresponding unitaries used in the QAOA's quantum circuit.
+In this post we zoom-in a bit on some mathematical details of the Cost and Mixer Hamiltonians and their corresponding unitaries used in the QAOA's quantum circuit.
 We continue to use MAXCUT as the running example to explore QAOA.